 Mission of the Founders

-The mission of the Founders is to support the Rollins Center for Entrepreneurship and Technology in teaching and mentoring students, to provide research opportunities and funding for the center’s activities, and to guide students to learn, earn, and return.
+The mission of the Entrepreneur Founders Organization is to support the Rollins Center for Entrepreneurship and Technology in teaching and mentoring students, to provide research opportunities and funding for the center’s activities, and to guide students to learn, earn, and return.

 To support this mission, the Founders: